 Required inventory verifications per landing page experience

-You can initiate inventory verification checks after submitting your product data.
+You can initiate inventory verification checks after submitting your product data and validating your inventory contact.
 Depending on your landing page experience, you need to complete a minimum number of inventory verifications.

 |Number of inventory verifications per number of stores|